moonglum/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
 Maybe they will inspire you, maybe they won't.
-They contain my configurations of Vim and ZSH (and also: ack, ruby gems, rvm and TextMate).
+They contain my configurations of Vim, tmux and ZSH (and also: ack, ruby gems, rvm and TextMate).

 ## ZSH